My Complete Guide of Do’s and Don’ts on Elegant Nails

 Burgundy and plum: If you want something a bit bolder without veering into unelegant territory, these deep, rich tones are perfect.

-Nude colours: The ultimate in understated elegance.
+Neutral colours: The ultimate in understated elegance.
 Clean, polished, sophisticated.

 Pink shades: Soft, feminine, and always appropriate.
 A safe choice that never fails.